“How many fear the dark only

 Was that curiosity in his eyes?
 No, she thought to herself, monsters are not intelligent enough for emotion.
 She felt her jaw loosen, and she did not hesitate to say what she thought of him either.

 “Your Emperor is not my Emperor.
 You are vile; nothing you rule is yours.
 You are a simple marionette!
 I would never bow to you or anyone.
 You could never kill me.”
 Ayana retorted.

 “You do not know who you speak to, you clever little brat!
 I am the prince of all Aldaria and heir to Gori’s domain.
 I am no mere puppet.”

 He paused and motioned to his men with his sword.
-Ayana’s bravery melted as quickly as snow in summer.
+Ayana’s bravery melted as snow in summer.
 She was mesmerized by him.
 Two skeletons stepped forward, and he continued to speak.

 “Furthermore, I see into you.
 You are confused.
 Frightened.
 You should be afraid, no dragon lives to tell of meeting with me, my dear,” He hissed at her “your emotions betray you.
 The smell of your blood betrays you.
 Still, fair enough then, I shall make you bow and then I shall kill you!”

 Arajuan took his blade and pointed it back at Ayana’s neck; just as he was near enough, he surprised her.
 Before she could breathe she felt a slash at her hamstring tendons, all she could see was mist.
 The mist cleared, and Arajuan was behind her, in her fear time seemed to stop.
 He vanished and returned to look her in the eyes as she fell.

 The skeletons separated Tarnink from her and the other men surrounded him.
 Arajuan had said nothing to his men.
 How was he communicating with them?
 She did not have long to ponder this as he had caught her on his arm forcing her to kneel.
 In a swift motion, he pointed his spear in her face.